gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - Multi-project builds can contain duplicate project names in any leaf of the project hierarchy.
 - Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names

-### Story - Eclipse model for a workspace uses source dependency instead of binary dependency between the projects of that workspace.
+### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies

-If a workspace contains a projectA and projectB, where projectA has a binary (external) dependeny on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
+If a composite contains a projectA and projectB, where projectA has a binary (external) dependeny on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
 The `EclipseProject.getClasspath()` should not contain a reference to projectB.

 The algorithm for which projects will substitute in for which external dependencies will initially be deliberately simplistic:
  - Dependencies specifying classifier, extension or artifacts will not be substituted